Laser cutting

 Laser cutting is a technology that uses a laser to vaporize materials, resulting in a cut edge.
 While typically used for industrial manufacturing applications, it is now used by schools, small businesses, architecture, and hobbyists.
 Laser cutting works by directing the output of a high-power laser most commonly through optics.
 The laser optics and CNC (computer numerical control) are used to direct the laser beam to the material.
 A commercial laser for cutting materials uses a motion control system to follow a CNC or G-code of the pattern to be cut onto the material.
-The focused laser beam is directed at the material, which then either melts, burns, vaporizes away, or is blown away by a jet of gas, leaving an edge with a high-quality surface finish.
-Companies such as ACCURL manufacture fiber laser cutting machines and related sheet-metal equipment used in industrial fabrication.
+The focused laser beam is directed at the material, which then either melts, burns, vaporizes away, or is blown away by a jet of gas, leaving an edge with a high-quality surface finish that can be classified according to various standards: ISO 9013, etc.

 History

 In 1965, the first production laser cutting machine was used to drill holes in diamond dies.
 This machine was made by the Western Electric Engineering Research Center.
 In 1967, the British pioneered laser-assisted oxygen jet cutting for metals.
 In the early 1970s, this technology was put into production to cut titanium for aerospace applications.
 At the same time, CO_{2} lasers were adapted to cut non-metals, such as textiles, because, at the time, CO_{2} lasers were not powerful enough to overcome the thermal conductivity of metals.